 The Admin Testimonials component allows you to edit, delete, and manage submitted testimonials.
-You can also review the testimonials before publishing them to the site.
-The Admin Testimonials component is password-protected to restrict access by unauthorized users.
+You can also review the testimonials before publishing

 If you prefer, you can also place the Admin Testimonials component on a separate page of your site and exclude it from navigation so that it will not be seen by site visitors.